zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 9-Trade negotiations in a Fragmented Global Economy.md

 - Small businesses.
 - Switzerland is a brand, adds value.
 It offsets the high priced economy that augments our prices relative to foreign goods.
 ![[Pasted image 20251119105456.png]]
-Main market is Europe, we always have a trade surplus we are an exporting economy.
+Main market is Europe, we always have a trade surplus we are an exporting economy (~70% of GDP).
 Trading worldwide isn't as easy as with Europe, specially right now.
 #### Swiss Foreign Economic Policy
 ![[Pasted image 20251119105705.png]]
 Our policy rests on the EU (food for example, these programmes are updatable a system exists), WTO (cornerstone of economic basis and of norms) and FTA (recently Mercosur and India) mainly.